Free Twitter Analytics

 Free Twitter Analytics Tool

 Twitter itself offers a nice set of free analytical tools to help Twitter users get more out of the Twitter system.
-The reason why this tool is not on the top of the list of free Twitter analytics tools is simply that this is a very thinly disguised ploy by Twitter to get more paid advertisers.
+This tool is not on the top of the list of free Twitter analytics tools is simply that this is a very thinly disguised ploy by Twitter to get more paid advertisers.

 Google does this with Adwords; Twitter does this with “Twitter Cards.”
 Twitter cards track how many apps are installed, how many clicks happen, and how many tweets are retweeted.